marklister/product-collections/README.md

 ###Testimonials

-<blockquote>The brilliance of [product-collections] is the tight focus on being really good at one or two things, which, in my opinion, includes not just the powerful type-safe column- and row-oriented operations, but the extensible use of implicit string converters. ....
+<blockquote>The brilliance of [product-collections] is the tight focus on being really good at one or two things, which, in my opinion, includes not just the powerful type-safe column- and row-oriented operations, but the extensible use of implicit string converters...

- ...
   In product-collections you've hit the ultimate sweet-spot from an idiomatic Scala point of view."</blockquote>

 Simeon H.K.
 Fitch, Director of Software Engineering, Elder Research, Inc.